Octoberman: History

 Octoberman was formed in 2005 by Marc Morrissette when he returned home to Vancouver after taking time off from his earlier band, Kids These Days, to travel in Asia and Europe.
 He released the first Octoberman album, 2005's These Trails Are Old and New, as a solo artist, which contained songs about his travels.
 He subsequently expanded the project into a full band for their second album, 2007's Run from Safety.
 By then he was no longer with Kids These Days.

 Octoberman's third album, Fortresses, was released in September, 2009, and moved away from the band's earlier folk-related music toward a more indie rock sound.
 A video was released to promote the album's song "Thirty Reasons".
+Single Trapped In The New Scene, was prominently featured in Season 6, Episode 20 of Grey's Anatomy,.

 The group's fourth album Waiting in the Well, produced by Jim Guthrie and Marc Morrissette, was released in March 2012 on Saved By Records.

 Octoberman's fifth album What More What More was released in August 2014 on Ishmalia Records.
 Mixed by Andy Magoffin at Preston, ON's House of Miracles, the 12-song collection found songwriter Marc Morrissette ruminating about death, "the loss of loved ones, friendships, or simply the world as he knows it."